thvinmei/auto-timelapse/README.md

 ./timelapse.sh TargetDirName FPS
 ```

-TargetDIr is the name of the directory where the image is saved.
+- TargetDirName is the name of the directory where the image is saved.
-FPS is frames per second of output movie file.
+- FPS is frames per second of output movie file.